cloudfoundry/cf-mysql-deployment/README.md

 - **Note:** When using an Elastic Load Balancer (ELB) on Amazon, make sure to create the ELB in the same VPC as your cf-mysql deployment
 - **Note:** For all load balancers, take special care to configure health checks to use the health_port of the proxies (default 1936).
 Do not configure the load balancer health check to use port 3306.

+In order for the MySQL deployment to attach the proxy instances to your configured load balancer, you need to use the [proxy-elb.yml](https://github.com/cloudfoundry/cf-mysql-deployment/blob/develop/operations/proxy-elb.yml) opsfile.
+This opsfile requires a [vm_extension](https://bosh.io/docs/cloud-config.html#vm-extensions) in your [cloud-config](https://bosh.io/docs/cloud-config.html) which references your load balancer and also defines the specific requirements for your IaaS.
+You'll need to consult your IaaS documentation as well as your BOSH CPI documentation for the specifics of the `cloud_properties` definitions for use in your `vm_extension`.
+You can read more specifics about configuration of the proxies [here](https://github.com/cloudfoundry/cf-mysql-release/blob/develop/docs/proxy.md).

 <a name="deployment"></a>
 ## Deploying
 ### Deployment Components